PeterPawn/YourFritz/bootmanager/README.md

 A service definition file for AVM's `supervisor` service, which runs the `bootmanager_server` from above.
 This file has to be copied to `/lib/systemd/system/bootmanager.service` in your own FRITZ!OS image.

+`bootmanager_html`

+This shell script generates the HTML and JS code to integrate `bootmanager` with FRITZ!OS versions prior to 07.08 - it's separated from the main script since bootmanager's version 0.8 to reduce the size of added code for FRITZ!OS versions after 07.08.

 `add_to_system_reboot.sh`

 A shell script, which adds the needed code to AVM's files to integrate `bootmanager` into the 'Reboot' page from GUI.
 It supports the pre-07.08 approach, where HTML code is emitted from `reboot.lua` and also the newer one, where only JSON data gets generated.
 The injected Lua code prefers the usage of an existing `bootmanager_server` instance and if such one can't be found, it tries a fallback using `io.popen` and `os.execute`.